Skip to main content

 • Creating a dedicated team called “Inactive Clients” with only senior staff or executives added to that team

-1. Reassignment of Users: When you move a client to a new team, any users not in that team will be unassigned from the client.
+1. Tasks assignment: When you move a client to a new team, any users not in that new team will be unassigned from the client's tasks in the future.
+You will need to reassign these tasks to your staff when the clients become active again and is moved out of the "inactive clients" team.

-2. Task Visibility on the workspace: If workflows are still active, users in the “Inactive Clients” team will continue to see the tasks in their workspace.
-Deactivating the workflow will remove the tasks from their workspace
+2. What happens to the workflows?
+If workflows are still active, users in the “Inactive Clients” team will continue to see the tasks in their workspace.
+Deactivating the workflow will remove the future tasks from the workspace.

 Archiving a Client